ddrichel/GECS/Docs/README.md

 make

 ### Description
 We developed a new approach to conduct association analysis for rare variants exhaustively in whole-genome or whole-exome data sets, by variating bins sizes and MAF thresholds.
-GECS is an ultra fast program that perform an exhaustive scan for association in case-control genetic data, implemented in c++.
+GECS is an ultra fast program that perform an exhaustive scan for association in case-control genetic data, implemented in C++.

 ##### Prerequisites

 GECS is distributed under GPL3 license.
-Starting from GECS 1.1, it supports c++ (?) on linux systems.
+Starting from GECS 1.1, it supports C++ (?) on linux systems.
-This program uses the alglib c++ library.
+This program uses the alglib C++ library.

 ##### Usage